-Learning about additive and subtractive synthesizers is a must for anyone looking to get into synths.
+Learning about additive synthesizers is a must for anyone looking to get into synths.
 As the first types of synths ever made, they’re the pioneers of electronic music.

 And they aren’t just ancient history!
-Additive and subtractive are used all the time in modern music production.
+Additive is used all the time in modern music production.

 So keep reading if you want to take your songs to the next level with incredible synth sounds.
 I’ll show you how these synths work and give you a few tips about how you can use them creatively.

-If anything in this article confuses you, I probably talk about it there.
-Check it out below!
+If anything in this article confuses you, I probably talk about it in the video above, or the article below.
+Check it out!

 The first additive synths were made in the early 1900s, making them the earliest synths to hit the scene.
 When synths were all analog, additive was most famous for powering electric organs.